southfox/SwiftUIGitHubClient/README.md

   component Cache
   component Animation
   component Settings
-  usecase "Dark Mode" as DM
-  usecase "Expanded Mode" as EM
+  usecase "Dark Mode On/Off" as isDarkMode usecase "Expanded Mode On/Off" as isExpandedMode usecase "Use Cache On/Off" as isCacheMode
 }
 package GitHub {
   usecase "Repositories" as Rep